coldsilk/docker-qbittorrentvpn/README.md

 ```
 id <username>
 ```
+# How to use VPN_DOWN_FILE, VPN_UP_FILE, VPN_UP_SCRIPT and VPN_CONF_SWITCH
+For VPN_DOWN_SCRIPT and VPN_UP_SCRIPT, put the scripts in the "/config" directory.
+They must be named `"vpn_down.sh"` and `"vpn_up.sh"`.
+** Note: for the `"vpn_up.sh"` script, it's worth remembering that it will be ran every successful health check.
+So if you run a health check every 60 seconds, after 1 hour it has been ran 60 times.

+VPN_DOWN_FILE A lazy way to make the VPN state observable without using VPN_DOWN_SCRIPT.
+The file will be written to `"/config/vpn_down"`, no file extension.
+It will be delete after a successful connection.
+Its contents is a timestamp in the form of: `%Y-%m-%d %H:%M:%.S seconds_since_epoch`

+VPN_CONF_SWITCH On health check failure, this will overwrite the current VPN conf file with the oldest one (by modified time) located in `"/config/openvpn_confs"` or `"/config/wireguard_confs"`.
+For `openvpn`, the file name to overwrite (the one in `"/config/openvpn/"`) must be named `default.ovpn` as that is what the copy operation does. ie. `cp` `-f` `"/config/openvpn_confs/random.ovpn"` `"/config/openvpn/default.ovpn"`.
+It then uses `touch` to update the modification time for `"random.ovpn"`.
+As usual, the wireguard file will be copied as `"wg0.conf"`.

 # Issues
 If you are having issues with this container please submit an issue on GitHub.